pipstur/MunjeLumenDS2025/readme/README_evaluator.md

 1. Use the `.devcontainer` to use the repository (which will handle all of the repository, environment and requirements setup).
 2. Create a virtual environment locally

 The first option is done automatically, Visual Studio Code will automatically detect the `devctontainer.json` file and give you an option to run inside it.
 This requires you have `Docker` on your system, as well as some sort of Ubuntu distro (e.g. Windows: WSL Ubuntu).
+The setup may fail on some systems, so rely on the native environment setup in those cases.

 The second option (creating virutal env locally) requires a few steps:
 1. To create and activate a virtual environment run the following, based on your operating system: